 Most detentions are conducted centrally using a rota, normally by a member of SLT.
 Failure to attend a 20-minute detention or poor behaviour in a 20-minute detention will result in an escalation to a 40-minute detention the following day.
 Failure to attend a 40-minute detention or poor behaviour in a 40-minute detention will result in an escalation to a 60-minute detention the following day.
-Failure to attend a 60-minute detention or poor behaviour in a 60-minute detention will result in an escalation to a day served in our Realignment room. (see 7.3 The Realignment Room).
+Failure to attend a 60-minute detention the following day.
+Failure to attend a 60-minute detention or poor behaviour in a 60-minute detention will result in an escalation to a 60-minute detention will result in an escalation to a day served in our Realignment room. (see 7.3 The Realignment Room).